How to use this toolkit

 Why Celebrate May Day?

-This is an opportunity to speak out!
-Educators across Massachusetts are facing urgent challenges from deepening fiscal crises in our schools to rising health care costs and threats to our communities.
-This is chance for us to join with working people to come together to take action and demand a better future.
+Across Massachusetts, educators are facing urgent challenges, from deepening fiscal crises in our schools to rising health care costs and threats to our communities.
+May Day is an opportunity for us to stand in solidarity and demand a better future.
+Educators Over Billionaires!

 What is May Day?
 And why does it matter to public school educators?